Five-Year Concurrent Bachelor of Education

 Specific program requirements

 All Concurrent students will complete 150 units, comprised of 21 EDUC major courses, as well as 29 co-degree courses.
 Concurrent students are responsible for ensuring that they meet the degree requirements and regulations of their partner faculties.
-It is your responsibility to see your co-degree Advisors, to make sure that you are on track to finish co-degree requirements.
+Check in with your co-degree Advisors regularly to make sure that you are on track to finish co-degree requirements.

 Education Semester 1: EDUC 420 | EDUC 427 | EDUC 430 | EDUC 435 | EDUC 440